learn-co-curriculum/cssi-4.7-python-lists-iteration-mini-lab/README.md

 ### 10 Bottles of Milk on the Wall
 Create an list with the numbers 10 down to 0.
 Using a loop, for every number print the string "___ bottles of milk on the wall", filling in the blank with the number in your list.

-<a href='https://learn.co/lessons/cssi-4.7-python-lists-iteration-mini-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-4.7-python-lists-iteration-mini-lab' title='Add Ten and Divide By Two'>Add Ten and Divide By Two</a> on Learn.co and start learning to code for free.</p>